Funding for Community Organisations and Individuals

 More information about our grant giving processes can be found on the Grants Policy.
 You are advised to read this as it provides information on how we assess your application.

 We welcome applications from people of all backgrounds and particularly encourage interest from ethnically diverse communities, hard-to-reach groups, minority communities such as disability, faith, Black and Ethnic minority Communities, LGBTQ, people living in deprived communities, in rural areas and young people - as these groups are currently under-represented

 For more information please see our Equality Impact Assessment form for Discretionary Grants Programme March 2021.
 Applications for group activities must work in accordance with up-to-date government guidance on Covid 19.

 The purpose of this fund is to kick start activities that will benefit the wider community.
 Applications are accepted any time.
 Individuals and groups without a constitution or bank account can apply alongside charities and constituted community organisations.
 Decisions will be made within 3 to 4 weeks.

-To be eligible, applicants will need to discuss their idea with their local East Herts Councillor (who represents the area from which most the beneficiaries come) and convince the Councillor to sponsor them and act as a mentor.
-Applications that are submitted without a 'Mentor Statement' will be considered incomplete and will not be considered for a grant until a Statement is received.
+To be eligible, applicants will need to discuss their idea with their local East Herts Councillor (who represents the area from which most the beneficiaries come) and convince the Councillor to support their ideas.
+Applications that are submitted without a written email endorsement or 'Mentor Statement' (required by individuals or groups without legal status) will be considered incomplete and will not be considered for a grant until this supporting information is received.

-If the Councillor agrees to this, he or she must complete and submit a separate Mentor Statement, which can be found on the Members intranet page.
+If the Councillor agrees to support an individual or informal group, he or she must complete and submit a separate Mentor Statement, which can be found on the Members intranet page.
 Please note members of the public will be unable to access this page.